radulle/ngx-deploy-npm/README.md

 ![Cover Image](docs/cover.png)

-## Publish any kind of library to NPM on an Angular🅰️ or Nx🐬 Workspace
+## Publish your libraries to NPM with one command on an Angular🅰️ or Nx🐬 workspace

 ---